The Emerging Trend Radar

 • BIO COMPUTING

-• CONTAGION
+• CONTAMINATION

 • CYBER RISK